sw360cab/websockets-scaling/BLOG2.md

 ```

 The configuration above will expose Traefik `web` entrypoint on port **30080** and Dashboard on port **30808**.
-When a client send a request through port 30080 (supposing on localhost), the latter will be forwarded to the entrypoint, then through the `IngressRoute` custom resource, which in turn, according to `router` rules will allow the request to be received by the corresponding service .
+When a client send a request through port 30080 (supposing on localhost), the latter will be forwarded to the entrypoint, then through the `IngressRoute` custom resource, which in turn, according to `router` rules, will allow the request to be received by the corresponding service.
 Finally the service response will be forwarded back through the same path and back to the client outside the cluster.

 Now we are ready to launch K8s new resources.
-First off all let's define the new CRD, then launch Traefik resources and finally redeploy websocket service (supposing it has been already scheduled).
+First off all let's define the new CRD, then we launch Traefik resources and finally we may redeploy websocket service (supposing it has been already scheduled).

 ```bash
 # Launch Traefik CRD